Noise Reduction: Gates - Take Charge of What's Allowed in Your Mix

-Become a skilled gatekeeper
+Become a Skilled Gatekeeper

 Noisy content is not the only content that gates eliminate.
-They are essential for mending spill (bleed).
+They are essential for mending spills (bleeding).
 Spill is the unintended capture of outside performances during recording.
-For example, when recording a drummer, you’ll want to have multiple microphones picking up each drum individually.
+For example, you’ll want multiple microphones to pick up each drum individually when recording a drummer.
 It would take a costly and tedious setup to capture each drum perfectly in isolation.
 Instead, engineers typically use noise gates to deny the less prominent, unwanted content passage into the recording.
 Gates can also eliminate the sound of singers’ headphone monitoring that sometimes spills into their mic.
+Noise gates can also quickly tighten percussive sounds by eliminating ringing and resonance after the impulse.
+This is why great hard rock and metal productions sound so punchy and tight.
+The drum hits and guitar chugs are, somewhat abruptly, gated.
+This first example plays a drum kit part without noise gates.
+Notice the undesirable ringing and rattling in the snare and high hats.

 Threshold